 In fact, inside this huge park, you will find many startling statues of gigantic shapes such as giant animals, sirens, Roman goddesses, Homeric heroes beyond the funeral mausoleum of his deceased wife.
 It is a Manieristic monumental complex, a beautiful garden where among the natural vegetation the above mentioned large sculptures and buildings are hidden.
 Today it is private property, and one of the major tourist attractions of the area.

 Leaving the park, go ahead in the direction of Castiglione in Teverina.
 Here, you can visit an interesting museum of wine.
 Tools, machinery, various objects, and many photos are displayed, all related to wine production.
 You can take part in a guided tour right at the museum.

 Civita di Bagnoregio (pic n°1 - 2 - 3)

-Civita di Bagnoregio is located on the top of a hill in a lonely position where people can get by a long, pedestrian bridge only.
+Civita di Bagnoregio is located on the top of a hill in a secluded position where people can get by a long, pedestrian bridge only.
 It is a very ancient village as it was founded by the Etruscans in the 6th century B.C.
-During the Etruscan Period Civita di Bagnoregio was a thriving city with five entrance gates, a sort of trading center of that era, thanks also to its strategic location.
+During the Etruscan Period Civita di Bagnoregio was a thriving city with five entrance gates, a sort of a trading center of that era, thanks also to its strategic location.
 After the Etruscans, the Romans arrived here in 265 B.C. and continued the works of constructions and channelings the Etruscans had started.